Christopher Morris (news presenter): Work with BBC and Sky News

-For almost two years in 1988 he returned abroad, this time as Australia correspondent for the BBC setting up the Corporation's first TV news studios in Sydney, as he had done previously 21 years before in Madrid.
+For almost two years in 1988 he returned abroad, this time as Australia correspondent for the BBC setting up the corporation's first TV news studios in Sydney, as he had done previously 21 years before in Madrid.
 He was also appointed Australasia correspondent for The Times newspaper.
 He joined Sky News in 1989 for the channel launch, and for 11 years he was both Senior Foreign Correspondent and one of the main News Anchors presenting over 10,000 live bulletins.
-He returned as a newsreader with BBC News 24 before launching OmniVision, an independent TV production company based at Pinewood Studios in Buckinghamshire.
+He returned as a newsreader with BBC News 24 before launching OmniVision, an independent TV production company based at Pinewood Studios in Buckinghamshire, England.
 As a producer and director, commissions included a television series, Only Food and Forces filmed in Afghanistan, Oman, Norway, the Falkland Islands and the United Kingdom.
 He also produced and directed documentaries on one of Britain's most distinguished actors, Sir John Mills: A Century in Films, in his last interview just before he died and another, Kate Winslet: Starmaker to Superstar, about the career of the Oscar-winning actress from the Reading charity theatre group Starmaker to Hollywood fame.
 Morris is also the author of a best-selling book The Day They Lost The H Bomb about the 1966 US military disaster in Spain.
 In his last OmniVision documentary, The Curse of America's H Bombs, he re-visited Palomares to assess the continuing radioactive fall-out from the nuclear accident.

 Family

-Christopher is married to Mary (née Frawley), retired Operations Director of Knightsbridge, a care village, nursing home and medical centre in Trim, County Meath, Ireland.
-Mary is the mother of three children.
-His first marriage was to Georgina (née Whitehead) after they met while working at the Luton News.
-Georgina died in 2005 from Huntington's disease, a degenerative illness with no cure.
-Christopher and Georgina had a daughter.
+Morris is married to Mary (née Frawley), retired Operations Director of Knightsbridge, a care village, nursing home and medical centre in Trim, County Meath, Ireland.